-As from the shareholders' meeting held on May 23, 2014, a Remuneration Committee consisting of at least 2 members of the Board of Directors has been put in place.
-At the Annual General Meeting of May 24, 2019, Mr. Jean-Claude Roch (Chairman of the Board of Directors), Mr. Stephen Grey (Board member) and Mrs Anouck Ansermoz (Board member) have been elected.
-The members of such Remuneration Committee are elected individually by the shareholders' meeting for a term of office running until completion of the next annual General Meeting.
+As from the Annual General Meeting held on May 23, 2014, a Remuneration Committee consisting of at least 2 members of the Board of Directors has been put in place.
+The members of such Remuneration Committee are elected individually by the shareholders' meeting for a term of office running until completion of the following annual shareholders' meeting.
+At the Annual General Meeting of June 26, 2020, Mrs. Anouck Ansermoz (Chairperson of the Board of Directors) and Mr. Stephen Grey (Board member) were elected as the members of such Commitee.